rmsrosa/random_notes/docs/src/generative/denoising_score_matching.md

 ```math
     {\tilde p}_\sigma(\tilde{\mathbf{x}}|\mathbf{x}) = \frac{1}{\sigma^d}K\left(\frac{\tilde{\mathbf{x}} - \mathbf{x}}{\sigma}\right).
 ```
-Notice that the empirical distribution is not a further approximation to this objective function (yet).
+Notice that the empirical distribution is not a further approximation to this objective function.
 It comes directly from the Parzen estimator.
 So, we can write
 ```math
     {\tilde J}_{\mathrm{DSM{\tilde p}_\sigma}}({\boldsymbol{\theta}}) = \frac{1}{2}\frac{1}{N}\sum_{n=1}^N \int_{\mathbb{R}^d} {\tilde p}_\sigma(\tilde{\mathbf{x}}|\mathbf{x}_n) \left\| \boldsymbol{\psi}(\tilde{\mathbf{x}}; {\boldsymbol{\theta}}) - \boldsymbol{\nabla}_{\tilde{\mathbf{x}}}\log {\tilde p}_\sigma(\tilde{\mathbf{x}}|\mathbf{x}_n) \right\|^2 \mathrm{d}\tilde{\mathbf{x}}.
 ```

 We do need, however, for the sake of implementation, to approximate the (inner) expectation with respect to the conditional distribution.
 This is achieved by drawing a certain number of sample points from the conditional distribution associated with ${\tilde p}_\sigma(\tilde{\mathbf{x}}|\mathbf{x}_n)$.

+### Denoising autoencoder with the standard Gaussian kernel

-At this point, choosing the kernel, in the Parzen estimation, to be the standard Gaussian kernel
+At this point, choosing the kernel of the Parzen estimation to be the standard Gaussian kernel
 ```math
     G(\mathbf{x}) = \frac{1}{\sqrt{2\pi}} e^{-\frac{1}{2} \mathbf{x}^2},
 ```